SureshKumarD/staggered-progressbar/README.md

 # StaggeredProgressBar

 This is a library for custom progress bar.
 Where progress is shown as animated staggered/stashed bars.
-In your iOS project, you can use this staggered progress bar, If you don't want to use the regular UIProgressbar.
+In your iOS project, you can use this staggered progress bar by integrating our library.

-Why to use this library:
+WHY TO USE THIS LIBRARY:

      1. Get rid of the boring native UIProgressbar
      2. Fluid and rich User Interface
      3. Customizable to the great extend

-How to use this library:
+HOW TO USE THIS LIBRARY:

     //Progress bar.
     StaggeredProgressBar *progressBar = [[StaggeredProgressBar alloc]